qemus/qemu-docker/readme.md

       DISK_SIZE: "16G"
     ```

-    To create an empty disk with a maximum capacity of 8 terabyte you would use a value of `"8T"` for example.
+    To resize the disk to a capacity of 8 terabyte you would use a value of `"8T"` for example.

   * ### How do I change the location of the disks? ###